How to combine multiple workbooks to one workbook in Excel?

 5. Repeat the steps from 2 to 4 to move other workbooks to the master workbook.
 Then it combines all worksheets of opened workbooks into a single workbook.
 See screenshots:

 Fortunately, for rookies and new hands of Microsoft Excel, there are some available tools to help you quickly combine hundreds of workbooks into one.
-The function Merge Workbooks in Kutools for Excel makes it much easier to combine multiple Excel files.
+The function Combine in Kutools for Excel makes it much easier to combine multiple Excel files.
 The application is used for releasing the repetitive and redundant operations in Excel.
 It actually plays an important role if you have to deal with a large amount of Excel file in your daily work.
 Now, let's see how to get this function work in combining multiple workbooks.

 - Split a workbook to separate Excel files